joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/15/opinion/trump-authoritarianism-republican-party-democracy.html

 **2025 Emmy Nominations to Be Announced**\
-`The nominees will be announced at the Television Academy’s Los Angeles headquarters.`\
+`The nominees will be announced at the Television Academyâs Los Angeles headquarters.`\
 https://nytimes.com/2025/07/15/arts/television/emmy-nominations-2025.html

 **Democrats Are Workshopping New Tactics After Losses of 2024**\